x-systems/phlex-data/docs/persistence.rst

 SQL Actions on Linked Records
 -----------------------------

-In conjunction with Model::refLink() you can produce expressions for creating sub-selects.
+In conjunction with Model::createTheirModelLinked() you can produce expressions for creating sub-selects.
 The functionality is nicely wrapped inside FieldSql_Many::addField()::

     $client->hasMany('Invoice')